eProsecutor Resources

 How/When are Offenses Updated?

 A UPC attorney updates the offenses in an annual legislative update.
 The UPC Administrator will input those changes into eProsecutor so everyone will have those changes on or before they become effective.
 Local, county and city codes can be included similarly, but each agency will be responsible to notify UPC about any changes or additions so they can be added or modified.
 The UPC Administrator is the only one who can add or modify offenses in the system.
+We also update offenses as needed throughout the year.

 Who is the point of contact for eProsecutor questions and issues?